9th8/up-to-date-real-world-haskell/13-data-structures.md

 There is one other point that this example drives home.
 Every language---even those with objects and overloading---has some parts of the language that are special in some way.
-In Haskell, the \"special\" bits are extremely small.
+In Haskell, the "special" bits are extremely small.
 We have just developed a new representation for something as fundamental as a number, and it has been really quite easy.
 Our new type is a first-class type, and the compiler knows what functions to use with it at compile time.
 Haskell takes code reuse and interchangability to the extreme.
 It is easy to make code generic and work on things of many different types.
-It\'s also easy to make up new types and make them automatically be first-class features of the system.
+It's also easy to make up new types and make them automatically be first-class features of the system.

 Remember our `ghci` examples at the beginning of the chapter?
 All of